 - Circumduction (combination movements)

-The movements of the shoulder joint are flexion and extension, which have the arms swing forward and back respectively.
-The shoulder joint also does what we call abduction and adduction, which has the arm swing out to the side and then back to the body respectively.
+The movements of the shoulder joint are flexion and extension.
+Those movements swing the arms forward and back respectively.
+The shoulder joint also does what we call abduction and adduction.
+Those actions swing the arm swing out to the side and then back to the body respectively.
 Finally, we have internal rotation, sometimes referred to as medial rotation, and external or lateral rotation.
-Internal rotation would happen if you were to take your hand behind your back and move from the shoulder joint to do that.
+Internal rotation happens, for example, if you take your hand behind your back and move from the shoulder joint to do that.
 External rotation is the return to neutral and/or continued movement in that direction.
 Circumduction is a circular motion that moves in the shape of a cone with the head of the humerus at the small end of that cone.

-If we were to continue to raise our arm as if we were pointing at an airplane flying overhead, we would have to move the scapula in addition to the abduction at the shoulder joint.
+If we continued to raise our arm as if we were pointing at an airplane flying overhead, we would move the scapula in addition to the abduction at the shoulder joint.
 The movement at the scapula is upward rotation.
 This is the first and most obvious place where we see the interaction of the shoulder joint with the rest of the shoulder girdle.
 This interaction between the shoulder joint and the other parts of the shoulder girdle is required in order for us to raise our arm in this manner.

 There are a number of muscles that cross the shoulder joint and therefore create movement at this joint specifically.